ahicox/remedy-rest-api/README.md

 ```

-You can send all of the arguments to authenticate() as you would to the constructor (server, user, password, etc), however these arguments will *overwrite* corresponding attributes that already exist in the object (for instance if you were calling authenticate on a previously instantiated object=)
+You can send all of the arguments to **authenticate()** as you would to the constructor (server, user, password, etc), however these arguments will *overwrite* corresponding attributes that already exist in the object (for instance if you were calling authenticate on a previously instantiated object)

 ## isAuthenticated